ZIP (file format): Version history

 WinZip, starting with version 12.1, uses the extension .zipx for ZIP files that use compression methods newer than DEFLATE; specifically, methods BZip, LZMA, PPMd, Jpeg and Wavpack.
 The last 2 are applied to appropriate file types when "Best method" compression is selected.

 Standardization

 In April 2010, ISO/IEC JTC 1 initiated a ballot to determine whether a project should be initiated to create an ISO/IEC International Standard format compatible with ZIP.
 The proposed project, entitled Document Packaging, envisaged a ZIP-compatible 'minimal compressed archive format' suitable for use with a number of existing standards including OpenDocument, Office Open XML and EPUB.
+It would solve problems such as the need for a formal standard, the variety of extensions of ZIP, the undesirability of a technology used for Open Standards potentially having proprietary extensions or "submarine" patents (i.e. which could surface unexpectedly), the need for better internationalization, and a desire not to actually fragment the technology further by purporting to provide an alternative specification to the PKWARE APPNOTE document.

-In 2015, ISO/IEC 21320-1 "Document Container File — Part 1: Core" was published which states that "Document container files are conforming Zip files".
+In 2015, ISO/IEC 21320-1 "Document Container File — Part 1: Core" was published which states that "Document container files are conforming Zip files", normatively referencing the PKWARE APPNOTE document.
 It requires the following main restrictions of the ZIP file format: